Medicine Overview of Glita Tablet

 Glita 30mg Tablet is safe to use in patients with kidney disease.
 No dose adjustment of Glita 30mg Tablet is recommended.+more

-Use of Glita 30mg Tablet is not recommended in patients with dialysis
+Use of Glita 30mg Tablet is not recommended in patients with severe liver disease.

 Severely interacts with other drugs like